wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 ### Add a travel note

 Right-click at the desired point on the __map__ and select "Add a travel note" from the context menu.

+<a id="ReorderTravelNote"></a>
+### Change the order of travel notes

+The order of travel notes can be changed by dragging and dropping in the list of travel notes in the user interface.

 <a id="NewRouteNote"></a>
 ### Add a route note